 It should be no problem to find a bed as there are several hostels in Imatra as well as other accommodation options; the most famous is the Jugend-style castle, Imatran Valtionhotelli, close to the Imatra Dam.
 In addition, simple cottages and camping areas serve travelers on a tight budget.
 However, booking in advance is necessary around Christmas and early January when Imatra gets packed with Russian tourists enjoying their holidays.

-Written by local expertz for Imatra
+Written by local enthusiast for Imatra hostels

 Lotta Kauppi